Marvel's Spider-Man (video game): Plot

-Following the capture of Wilson Fisk by Spider-Man, a masked gang known as the Inner Demons begin seizing Fisk's illicit assets.
+Following the capture of Wilson Fisk by Spider-Man, a masked gang known as the Inner Demons begins seizing Fisk's illicit assets.
 Mary Jane and Spider-Man learn that the Demons are seeking something called Devil's Breath.
 With the aid of Officer Jefferson Davis, Spider-Man thwarts a Demon attack.
-Davis is lauded for his heroism at a re-election event for Mayor Norman Osborn.
-The Demons attack the event, killing Davis and many other attendees.
+Jefferson is lauded for his heroism at a re-election event for Mayor Norman Osborn.
+The Demons attack the event, killing Jefferson and many other attendees.
 Peter witnesses Martin Li transforming into their leader, Mister Negative, but is knocked unconscious before he can intervene.
-Following the attack, Osborn hires Silver Sablinova and Sable International to supplant the police.
-Peter befriends Davis' son Miles and persuades him to volunteer at F.E.A.S.T.
+Following the attack, Norman hires Silver Sablinova and Sable International to supplant the police.
+Peter befriends Jefferson's son, Miles Morales, and persuades him to volunteer at F.E.A.S.T.

-Peter and Otto Octavius continue their research into advanced prosthetic limbs, but Osborn withdraws their funding in an attempt to force Octavius to work for his mega-corporation Oscorp.
-While searching for Li, Spider-Man discovers that Devil's Breath is a lethal, virulent bioweapon inadvertently created by Oscorp while developing a cure for genetic diseases.
-Li locates and steals the only sample of Devil's Breath and threatens to release it unless Osborn surrenders to him.
-Mary Jane and Spider-Man foil Li, who is subsequently incarcerated at a nearby maximum-security prison called the Raft, while the Devil's Breath is secured.
+Peter and Otto Octavius continue their research into advanced prosthetic limbs, but Norman withdraws their funding in an attempt to force Otto to work for his mega-corporation Oscorp.
+While searching for Martin, Spider-Man discovers that Devil's Breath is a lethal, virulent bioweapon inadvertently created by Oscorp while developing a cure for genetic diseases.
+Martin steals the only sample of Devil's Breath and threatens to release it unless Norman surrenders to him.
+Mary Jane and Spider-Man foil Martin, who is subsequently incarcerated at a nearby maximum-security prison called the Raft, while the Devil's Breath is secured.

-Meanwhile, Octavius obsesses over creating enhanced limbs that exceed the human body's limitations, creating four mechanical tentacles operated from his back and mentally controlled via a neural interface.
+Meanwhile, Otto obsesses over creating enhanced limbs that exceed the human body's limitations, creating four mechanical tentacles operated from his back and mentally controlled via a neural interface.
 He reveals to Peter that he is suffering from a neuromuscular disease that will inevitably immobilize him and that enhanced limbs will allow him to continue his work when his body fails.
-Peter warns Octavius that the interface could impact his mind and personality.
-Octavius continues its use in secret, overcome with anger at Osborn.
-While investigating a breakout at the Raft, Spider-Man learns that some of his greatest enemies—Li, Electro, Vulture, Rhino, and Scorpion—have escaped.
-They subdue Spider-Man and present him to Octavius, now "Doctor Octopus," who warns the beaten Spider-Man not to interfere before retaking the Devil's Breath and releasing it in Times Square, causing a mass outbreak that infects numerous people, including Aunt May.
-New York descends into chaos while Octavius' team attacks the city.
-Osborn declares martial law and blames Spider-Man for the incident, branding him a fugitive.
+Peter warns Otto that the interface could impact his mind and personality.
+Otto continues its use in secret, overcome with anger at Norman.
+While investigating a breakout at the Raft, Spider-Man learns that some of his greatest enemies—Martin, Electro, Vulture, Rhino, and Scorpion—have escaped.
+They subdue Spider-Man and present him to Otto, now "Doctor Octopus", who warns the beaten Spider-Man not to interfere before retaking the Devil's Breath and releasing it in Times Square, causing a mass outbreak that infects numerous people, including Aunt May.
+New York descends into chaos while Otto's team attacks the city.
+Norman declares martial law and blames Spider-Man for the incident, branding him a fugitive.